ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 For a database or other lookup, use `OperationResolver(resolve)`, where `resolve` is a `GraphQLRequest => ZIO[R, Throwable, String]`.
 Resolution runs on every request, before preparation-cache lookup.
 Use `OperationResolver.uncached(resolve)` to disable prepared-document and plan reuse; validation still applies.
 The hook runs for `executeRequest`, `executeStream`, and `explain(request)`, not `check(query)`.

+Custom validations set through `Configurator.setValidations` are part of the preparation cache key.
+Reuse the validation function instances across requests (for example, from one `ExecutionConfiguration`).
+Rebuilding a list with the same functions is fine; allocating fresh lambdas causes misses and eviction churn.
+The cache remains bounded by weight.

 Custom resolvers can fail with `ZIO.fail(OperationResolver.Rejection(message, code))` to expose a safe message and `extensions.code` (HTTP 200 with `QuickAdapter`).
 Unexpected failures remain masked.

 ## Authorizing operations